aichner/KISy-Webapp-Prototype/README.md

 We're also open to pull requests to make our service more secure and performant

 ## Something Missing?
 If you still have some questions do not hesitate to ask us.
-Open an issue or [visit the MDB React guide](https://mdbootstrap.com/docs/react/getting-started/quick-start/){:target="_blank"}
+Open an issue or <a href="https://mdbootstrap.com/docs/react/getting-started/quick-start/" target="_blank">visit the MDB React guide</a>